IBM/Dataset-Epidemiologic-Investigation-COVID19/README.md

 ## Data Format

-All the data (train, validation, test) in the folder `ECR-COVID-19` are in json format.
-For each line of the data, it's a case report with following json keys:
+Each data file (train.txt, valid.txt, test.txt) in the folder `ECR-COVID-19` includes a list of lines.
+Each line is a string in JSON format and includes a case report and corresponding labels.
+The following are the description of json keys:

 (1) doc_id : the ID of current document